LedgerHQ/ledger-dev-doc/source/userspace/low_level_display_management.rst

    // A struct that contains every pieces of information to display a single step. struct step_info_t {
-      // This will get filled by the title, in bold, displayed on-screen. char title[PROMPT_WIDTH];
+      // This will get filled by the title. char title[PROMPT_WIDTH];
       // This is a pointer to the data we need to generate the string. void *data;